 Conservative and disruptive modes of adolescent change in human brain functional connectivity.

 Adolescent changes in human brain function are not entirely understood.
-Here we used multi-echo functional magnetic resonance imaging (fMRI) to measure developmental change in functional connectivity (FC) of resting-state oscillations between pairs of 330 cortical regions and 16 subcortical regions in 298 healthy adolescents scanned 520 times.
-Participants were aged 14-26 years, and were scanned on one to three occasions at least 6 months apart.
-We found two distinct modes of age-related change in FC: "conservative'' and "disruptive''.
-Conservative development was characteristic of primary cortex, which was strongly connected at 14 years and became even more connected in the period 14-26 years.
-Disruptive development was characteristic of association cortex and subcortical regions, where connectivity was re-modelled: connections that were weak at 14 years became stronger during adolescence, and connections that were strong at 14 years became weaker.
-These modes of development were quantified using the maturational index (MI), estimated as Spearman's correlation between edge-wise baseline FC (at 14 years, FC14) and adolescent change in FC (Delta FC), at each region.
-Disruptive systems (with negative MI) were activated by social cognition and autobiographical memory tasks in prior fMRI data, and significantly co-located with prior maps of aerobic glycolysis (AG), AG-related gene expression, post-natal cortical surface expansion, and adolescent shrinkage of cortical thickness.
-The presence of these two modes of development was robust to numerous sensitivity analyses.
-We conclude that human brain organisation is disrupted during adolescence by re-modeling of functional connectivity between association cortical and subcortical areas.
+Here, we used multiecho functional MRI (fMRI) to measure developmental change in functional connectivity (FC) of resting-state oscillations between pairs of 330 cortical regions and 16 subcortical regions in 298 healthy adolescents scanned 520 times.
+Participants were aged 14 to 26 y and were scanned on 1 to 3 occasions at least 6 mo apart.
+We found 2 distinct modes of age-related change in FC: "conservative" and "disruptive."
+Conservative development was characteristic of primary cortex, which was strongly connected at 14 y and became even more connected in the period from 14 to 26 y.
+Disruptive development was characteristic of association cortex and subcortical regions, where connectivity was remodeled: connections that were weak at 14 y became stronger during adolescence, and connections that were strong at 14 y became weaker.
+These modes of development were quantified using the maturational index (MI), estimated as Spearman's correlation between edgewise baseline FC (at 14 y, [Formula: see text]) and adolescent change in FC ([Formula: see text]), at each region.
+Disruptive systems (with negative MI) were activated by social cognition and autobiographical memory tasks in prior fMRI data and significantly colocated with prior maps of aerobic glycolysis (AG), AG-related gene expression, postnatal cortical surface expansion, and adolescent shrinkage of cortical thickness.
+The presence of these 2 modes of development was robust to numerous sensitivity analyses.
+We conclude that human brain organization is disrupted during adolescence by remodeling of FC between association cortical and subcortical areas.